graviraja/100-Days-of-NLP/embeddings/README.md

     Word Embeddings
 </h1>

-**Note: This is not a comprehensive list of tokenization methods.
-There may be even more ways to do the tokenization process, I am providing the most generally used methods.
+**Note: This is not a comprehensive list of embedding methods.
+There may be even more ways to do the embedding, I am providing the most generally used methods.
 Please feel free to provide feedback (or) suggesting other ways.**

 There are a lot of online material available to explain the concept about Word Embeddings.
 I can't explain any better than that.
 So my focus here will be on, how to use the various word embeddings in code.
 For each concept, I will provide the abstract and relevant resources to look into more details.